tobias-weiss-ai-xr/opendesk-edu/docs/security-context.md

 # Status quo

-openDesk aims to achieve that all security relevant settings are explicitly templated and comply with security recommendations.
+openDesk aims to ensure that all security relevant settings are explicitly templated and comply with security recommendations.

-The rendered manifests are also validated against Kyverno [policies](/.kyverno/policies) in CI to ensure that the provided values inside openDesk are also properly templated by the given Helm charts.
+The rendered manifests are also validated against Kyverno [policies](/.kyverno/policies) in CI to ensure that the provided values inside openDesk are properly templated by the Helm charts.

 This list gives you an overview of templated security settings and if they comply with security standards: